vsouza/awesome-ios/README.md

  * [RPModalGestureTransition](https://github.com/naoyashiga/RPModalGestureTransition) - You can dismiss modal by using gesture :point_up_2: :iphone: :large_orange_diamond:
  * [RMPZoomTransitionAnimator](https://github.com/recruit-mp/RMPZoomTransitionAnimator) - A custom zooming transition animation for UIViewController
  * [ElasticTransition](https://github.com/lkzhao/ElasticTransition) - A UIKit custom transition that simulates an elastic drag.
 Written in Swift. :large_orange_diamond:
+ * [ElasticTransition-ObjC](https://github.com/taglia3/ElasticTransition-ObjC) - A UIKit custom transition that simulates an elastic drag.This is the Objective-C Version of Elastic Transition written in Swift by lkzhao

 ##### Popup
  * [KLCPopup](https://github.com/jmascia/KLCPopup) - A simple and flexible class for presenting custom views as a popup in iOS.